theAlgorithmist/TSExpressionEngine/Readme.md

 And, just for completeness, I will mention that there really isn't anything new under the sun; the fundamentals of how this and similar codes work [are described here].

+Also, please note that this code is experimental in the sense that it is a somewhat hacked up version of the TSMT function parser.
+I peraonally think it's been pushed along that axis about as far as it can go without a full refactor.

 Author:  Jim Armstrong - [The Algorithmist]